 Cafeteria Row: Wabash Avenue had the largest number of self-service restaurants in the world.Restaurant Row: Randolph Street where there were 39 busy restaurants within a six-block stretch.Toothpick Row: Clark Street had lots of lunchroom businesses.

 The Jewish population of Chicago rises to 275,000.
 Most come from Eastern Europe and settle around Halsted and Maxwell Streets.
 Jewish restaurants and kosher-style foods are a hallmark of the Maxwell Street market.
-In 1994 the city of Chicago closes the by-then mostly Hispanic market and opens a "Nuevo Mercado" (New Market) on Canal Street.
+In 1994 the city of Chicago closed the by-then mostly Hispanic market and opened a "Nuevo Mercado" (New Market) on Canal Street.

 |Leavitt's Delicatessen and Restaurant, Maxwell Street.|